A Phantom in Your Own Backyard

 With assistance from biologist Casey Cox and Spitzer’s fishing buddy Scotty “Goggle Eye” Lewis, Spitzer shares the fascinating folklore, history and science of Anguilla rostrata.
 He also makes a pet of one, which does not work out well.

-Spitzer, who has been on various episodes of Animal Planet’s River Monsters series, has published thirty books, two of them having to do with gar species specifically and two concerning the concept of “monster fish.”
+Spitzer (1965-2023), who was on various episodes of Animal Planet’s River Monsters series, published over thirty books, two of them having to do with gar species specifically and two concerning the concept of “monster fish.”

 As fishing celebrity Zeb Hogan, host of National Geographic’s Monster Fish series has remarked, Spitzer teaches us “about a fish that’s in trouble and explains to us why we should care.”